MNeMoNiCuZ/ABTester/README.md

 # Todo
 - Fix bug with the viewing starting at the wrong index the first round of voting.
+- Add display of EXIF metadata (optional type, like prompt)
 - Add option on the index page to choose mode.
   - Single Vote (as it is now)
   - Multi Vote (multiple images can be voted on, manually go to the next vote).